GDPR for Bloggers

 You can’t help but notice it: there’s a tinge of panic in the air among online entrepreneurs.
 The EU General Data Protection Regulation (GDPR) will be enforced starting 25 May 2018 and compliance is imperative to avoid possible fines.

 But how can you be sure your list-building tools are compliant?
-And how does the GDPR affect online entrepreneurs doing business outside the EU?
+And how does the GDPR affect bloggers and online entrepreneurs doing business outside the EU?

 Thankfully, I had the pleasure of interviewing Dr. Jackie Mallia, a specialist in data protection law.
-In this interview, she helps us simplify what GDPR compliance means, in terms of how we collect emails and market our services online.
+In this interview, she helps us simplify what GDPR for bloggers, covering compliance in terms of how we collect emails and market our services and products online.

-GDPR Compliance for Online Entrepreneurs Based Outside the EU
+GDPR Compliance for Bloggers and Entrepreneurs Based Outside the EU

 Dr. Mallia made it clear: GDPR goes far beyond the EU.
 Anyone with a website that collects data from someone located in the EU is subject to this regulation.
 That includes everything from collecting an email address to tracking their activity on your website.